 Lastly, the Counseling Center staff engages in applied research and evaluation activities that focus on counseling processes and outcomes, and on the evaluation and development of Counseling Center services and programs.

 Students representing a wide range of cultural and ethnic backgrounds are seen at the Center.
 Many of the students present with a variety of symptoms and syndromes including affective disorders, relationship problems, eating disorders, substance abuse, and some with more long-standing psychological disturbances.
 Additionally, many students seeking services at the Counseling Center present with developmental problems typical of a college student population.

 The University and surrounding environment

 The University of Washington opened in 1861, on a ten acre tract of hilly wilderness that is now in the heart of downtown Seattle.
 In 1895, classes began at the present campus, beside Lake Washington, Portage Bay, and Lake Union.
 Today the campus includes many beautiful buildings and gardens, and the institution enjoys an international reputation for its research, graduate programs, and medical school.
-The UW consistently enrolls over 40,000 students (total enrollment in Autumn 2012 was 42,570), of whom more than one-third were graduate and professional students.
+The UW consistently enrolls over 40,000 students (total enrollment in Autumn 2014 was 44,786), of whom approximately one-third were graduate and professional students.
 Many of these students commute to the University daily and represent a culturally and ethnically diverse student population.